 Anthony Mc Cleeve

-These members will always be referred to as the Original Seven, the foundation of the club.
+These members will always be referred to as the Original Ssix, the foundation of the club.

 • Only trustworthy friends were allowed to carry a chapter.